cjdelisle/OpenWRT-EN751221-Builds/readme.md

 wifi, or USB yet.
 You can only communicate with it using UART.
 Drivers for these devices have not yet been written.

-The actual support for these device is found in https://github.com/cjdelisle/openwrt/tree/new-platform-en75
+The code that's being built here can be found in https://github.com/cjdelisle/openwrt/tree/new-platform-econet-jun4